0dataapp/1click-proof/README.md

 ---

-If you want to deploy code directly from your machine without Docker via the [Caprover CLI](https://caprover.com/docs/cli-commands.html):
+There are a variety of other [deployment methods](https://caprover.com/docs/deployment-methods.html), including deploying code directly from your machine without publishing a Docker image via the [Caprover CLI](https://caprover.com/docs/cli-commands.html):

 ```
 git clone https://github.com/0dataapp/oneclick-proof